logseq/docs/db-version-changes.md

 * Exports only partially work.

 Miscelleanous changes:
+* Page properties are no longer set by using the first block of a page.
+Rather, a page property is [set the same way a block property is](./db-version.md#add-and-edit-property-values) - by editing from the page title (block content).
 * There is no re-index like in file graphs.
 * For browsers, currently only one tab can be open.
 This is a limitation we hope to remove later.